The following article on how to deal with an anxiety relapse contains affiliate links.

 However, and without regurgitating the old adage: ‘taking an anti-depressant for your depression is no different to taking insulin for your diabetes’, I’m a firm believer that the use of anti-depressants must be more normalised.

-Like giving someone a little lift over a towering wall, anti-depressants have helped us to find the mental space, quiet and rational to begin to deal with anxiety at its root.
+Like giving someone a little lift over a towering wall, anti-depressants have helped us to find the mental space, quiet and rationale to begin to deal with our anxiety disorders.

 Instead, I’ve simply noticed that as they take effect, the noise in my head quietens; anxiety’s dial turned down.
 Although undoubtedly there, I’m able to better compartmentalise anxiety’s thoughts and feelings, focusing instead on how I’m going to get better.

-Each time I’ve decided to take a course of anti-depressants, it’s because I’ve got to a stage in which my life has become significantly restricted.
-I’m no longer leaving the house, my weight is dropping and the prospect of eating turns my stomach.
+Each time I’ve decided to take a course of anti-depressants, it’s because I’ve got to a stage in which my life has become significantly restricted and I’m constantly plagued by anxiety attack symptoms.

 And for this, I’ll be forever grateful to those little pills.